runtimeverification/verified-smart-contracts/deposit/README.md

 *2020-01-21*

-# End-to-End Formal Verification of Ethereum 2.0 Deposit Contract
+# End-to-End Formal Verification of Ethereum 2.0 Deposit Contract (Vyper Implementation)

 This directory provides the result of our end-to-end formal verification of the Ethereum 2.0 [deposit contract].